NicolaeArhire/Vintage-Football/README.md

 # Vintage-Football

-Simple football app with statistics, standings, goal-averages, players, dates and many more.
+Simple football app with statistics, standings, goal-averages, dates and many more.